2022–23 Premier League Cup: Round of 16

 The Round of 16 included all 8 group winners and runners up.
-The draw was made on January 25, 2023.
+The draw was made on 25 January 2023.

 Quarter-finals

 The Quarter finals included the 8 winners from the previous round.
-The draw for the quarter finals was made on February 27, 2023.
+The draw for the quarter finals was made on 27 February 2023.

 Semi-finals

+The Semi-Finals includes the four winners from the Previous Round.
+The Draw was made on 28 March 2023.

 Final

+The Final took place on 9 May 2023 at Brentford.